 - 1. What is collective bargaining? - 2.
 What steps does collective bargaining involve? - 3.
-Identify the pressure strategies unions use. - 4.
+What pressure strategies do unions use? - 4.
 What pressure strategies does management use? - 5.
-What nonpressure strategies can be used to reach agreements between unions and management? - 6.
+What non-pressure strategies can be used to reach agreements between union and management? - 6.
 What are the advantages of unionism for workers? - 7.
 What are the disadvantages of unionism for workers? - 8.
 What are the advantages of unionism for businesses? - 9.
 What are the disadvantages of unionism for businesses?